Home IVC Filter Lawsuits

 Latest IVC Filter Lawsuit Updates

 The inferior vena cava filter MDL against C.R.
 Bard closed with confidential settlements taking place.
-Individual lawsuits continue to be filed and Maria Dalbotten’s 2016 case is still advancing toward trial.
+Maria Dalbotten’s case was on its way to trial but was dismissed in June 2023.

 • March 2024: The Arizona MDL for C.R.
 Bard remains open, though zero cases remain active.